-The semen sample is then taken to lab where each tiny swimmer will be “washed.”
+The semen sample is then taken to the lab, where each tiny swimmer will be “washed.”
 Basically, this means seminal fluid and other irrelevant debris are removed.
 As a result, the sperm is super potent and unlikely to bother the uterus with extra substances.

 Showtime: IUI procedure

 - You’ll lie on the exam table with your legs in stirrups.
-Your doc will then use a speculum (you know, that metal pap smear tool) to open up the vagina.
+Your doctor will then use a speculum (you know, that metal pap smear tool) to open up the vagina.

-- Your doc will insert a long, skinny tube attached to a syringe through the cervix and into the uterus.
+- Your doctor will insert a long, skinny tube attached to a syringe through the cervix and into the uterus.
 Once in place, they will inject the sperm.